444leod/Zappy/gui/README.md

 - **onExit()**: Executes actions when exiting the Game scene.

 ### Game Data
-The game data component stores and manages all the information related to the current game session.
-This includes player information, game state, and other relevant data.

-### Graphics
-The graphics component is responsible for rendering images and playing sounds.
-It interacts with the graphical libraries loaded by the `GraphicalLibraryLoader`.

-#### Key Classes and Interfaces:
-- **ILibrary**: Interface for the graphical library, providing access to textures, sounds, music, fonts, and display functions.
-- **ITextureManager**: Manages textures used in the application.
-- **ISoundManager**: Manages sound effects.
-- **IMusicManager**: Manages background music.
-- **IFontManager**: Manages fonts used for rendering text.
-- **IDisplay**: Interface for the display, providing functions to draw textures, print text, and manage the display window.

-#### SFML2d
-The `SFML2d` class is an implementation of the `ILibrary` interface using the SFML library for 2D graphics rendering.
-It handles the window creation, drawing operations, and resource management.

-##### Key Functions:
-- **initialize()**: Initializes the SFML window and resources.
-- **clear()**: Clears the display with a specified color.
-- **draw()**: Draws textures to the display.
-- **print()**: Prints text to the display using specified fonts and colors.
-- **measure()**: Measures the size of a string when printed.
-- **flush()**: Flushes the drawn content to the display.
-- **_resize# GameData Manager

 The GameData class is a crucial part of the zappy architecture.
 It is designed to hold and manage all the essential data related to the game state.
 This class is part of the gui namespace.

 ### Features